Rings whose indecomposable modules are pure-projective or pure-injective: Some examples in non-commutative case

+\begin{example} \textnormal{If $R$ is the ring of Example \ref{E:local1} or one of the rings of Example \ref{E:global1}, then for each integer $n>1$, each indecomposable left (resp. right) module over $\mathbb{M}_n(R)$ is pure-injective.}

+\textnormal{If $R$ is the ring of Example \ref{E:local} or of Example \ref{E:global}, then for each integer $n>1$, each indecomposable left (resp. right) module over $\mathbb{M}_n(R)$ is pure-projective or pure-injective, and there exist indecomposable left (right) $\mathbb{M}_n(R)$-modules which are not pure-injective.} \end{example}

-Now we give an example of ring $R$ whose indecomposable right modules are pure-injective and for which there exists an indecomposable left module which is not pure-injective.
+Below we give an example of a non-commutative ring $R$ whose indecomposable right modules are pure-injective (injective) and for which there exists an indecomposable left module which is neither pure-injective (injective) nor pure-projective (projective).
+So, $R$ is not Morita equivalent to a commutative ring.

-\begin{example} \textnormal{Let $K$ be a field, let $V$ be a vector space over $K$ which is not of finite dimension, let $S=\mathrm{End}_K(V)$, let $J$ be the set of finite rank elements of $S$ and let $R$ be the $K$-subalgebra of $S$ generated by $J$.
-Then, $R$ is Von Neumann regular, $V$ and ${}_RR/J\cong K$ are the sole types of simple left modules, and $V^*=\mathrm{Hom}_K(V,K)$ and $R_R/J\cong K$ are the sole types of simple right modules.
+\begin{example} \textnormal{Let $K$ be a field, $V$ a vector space over $K$ which is not of finite dimension, $S=\mathrm{End}_K(V)$, $J$ the set of finite rank elements of $S$ and $R$ be the unitary $K$-subalgebra of $S$ generated by $J$.
+Then, $R$ is von Neumann regular, $V$ and ${}_RR/J\cong K$ are the sole types of simple left modules, and, $V^*=\mathrm{Hom}_K(V,K)$ and $R_R/J\cong K$ are the sole types of simple right modules.
 It is easy to check that $V^*$ and $R_R/J$ are injective, whence $R$ is a right V-ring.
 On the other hand each right $R$-module contains a simple module.
 So, every indecomposable right module is simple.
 It follows that every indecomposable right module is pure-injective (injective).
 It is well known that $V$ is FP-injective, $V^{**}$ is the injective hull of $V$ and $V\subset V^{**}$.
-So, $V$ is not pure-injective.} \end{example}
+So, $V$ is not pure-injective but it is pure-projective.
+We have $JV^{**}=V$.
+So, the structure of $R$-module of $V^{**}/V$ coincides with its one of $K$-vector space.
+On the other hand $V^{**}/V$ is of infinite rank over $K$.
+Let $M$ be the inverse image of a finite dimensional vector subspace of $V^{**}/V$ by the natural map $V^{**}\rightarrow V^{**}/V$.
+Then $M$ is indecomposable and it is finitely generated but not finitely presented, ($M$ finitely presented successively implies $M/JM=M/V$ is finitely presented, $K\cong R/J$ is finitely presented over $R$ and $J$ is finitely generated that is not true).
+By Lemma \ref{L:fp} $M$ is not pure-projective, and since $M\subset V^{**}$, $M$ is not pure-injective too.} \end{example}